The Culture House was built in the period 1906-1908 to house the National Library and National Archives of Iceland.

 Where is the Culture House?

-The Culture House is located in the city center of Reykjavik, Hverfisgata 15.
+The Culture House is located in the city centre of Reykjavík, Hverfisgata 15.

 GPS: 64.14728 N, -21.932228 W